-If you are not eligible for the lottery (see criteria above), then you may take a senior seminar provided that you have satisfied all of the seminar pre-requisites.
-Beginning the second week of classes, qualified students will be allowed to register for any open seminar seats.
+If you are not eligible for the lottery (see criteria above), you may still take a senior seminar, provided that you have satisfied all of the seminar pre-requisites.
+Beginning the second week of classes, qualified students will be allowed to enroll in any open seminar.
 See the Senior Seminar Registration page for details.